D1noD3v/zagreus-docs/docs/index.md

 # Welcome to Zagreus Docs!

 This is the place where I collect all sorts of configurations or compose files for docker.
-Each entry to this webpage has explainations,
+Each entry to this webpage has explaination

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout
+## Layout
+The layout of the apps running.
+Most of the apps are structured like this, if not otherwise specifed.

-    mkdocs.yml    # The configuration file.
+    app-1/            # The app in question (portainer, nginx or whatever). compose.yaml  # Docker compose file.
-    docs/         # Where all documentation pages lies. index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        data/         # If the app needs a folder to store configurations or data about app, create one and name it appropriately.

+## Site layout
+On right you will find different tabs, click on the one you are most intrested in and set that app up!